AresMUSH/ares-dark-theme/README.md

+## Status

+**DEPRECATED** - Since the default Ares theme is now dark, this is probably not useful and is no longer being maintained.

+## Overview

 This is an alternate AresMUSH theme with a dark background.
-Since the default Ares theme is also dark now, it's probably not very useful.

 ## Installing